wkillerud/some-sass/docs/src/user-guide/settings.md

 With this setting turned on, Some Sass will only suggest variables, mixins and functions from the namespaces that are in use in the open document.
 This setting will be turned on by default at some point after `@import` becomes CSS-only.

-- JSON key: `somesass.suggestFromUseOnly`.
+- JSON keys:
+  - `somesass.scss.completion.suggestFromUseOnly`
+  - `somesass.sass.completion.suggestFromUseOnly`
-- Default value: `false`.
+- Default value: `false`

 #### Suggest variables, mixins, and functions from the open document

-Visual Studio Code has built-in suggestions for variables, mixins and functions created in the open document.

-By default Some Sass will _not_ send suggestions for the same symbols.
+By default for SCSS in Visual Studio Code, Some Sass will not give code suggestions based on contents from the current document.
+This setting is default off in the language server if used outside VS Code.
+If you use this server as well as vscode-css-languageserver you can set this setting to false to run Some Sass in "VS Code Compat Mode".

-If you prefer the suggestions from Some Sass (for instance if you use SassDoc), you can opt in by turning on this setting.
+For SCSS in VS Code, if you prefer the suggestions from Some Sass (for instance if you use SassDoc), you can opt in by turning on this setting.
 There will unfortunately be duplicates.

-- JSON key: `somesass.suggestAllFromOpenDocument`
+- JSON key: `somesass.scss.completion.suggestAllFromOpenDocument`
-- Default value: `false`.
+- Default value: `false`

 #### Suggestion style